Christian von Steven: Career

-He studied at the Royal Academy of Turku, Sweden, now Finland, and at Jena, Germany, before studying medicine at Saint Petersburg University.
+He studied at the Royal Academy of Turku, Sweden and at Jena, Saxe-Weimar, before studying medicine at Saint Petersburg University.

 The senior Russian sericulture (silk farming) inspector Friedrich August Marschall von Bieberstein employed Steven as his assistant in 1800.
 He inspected sericulture in the Caucasus, progressing to deputy senior inspector of sericulture in 1806.

 In 1812, he participated in the creation of the Nikitsky Botanical Garden at Nikita in Crimea, which he directed until 1827.
 After von Bieberstein's death in 1826 Steven was appointed senior inspector of sericulture in southern Russia, and Nicolai Anders von Hartwiss became director of the Botanical Garden, with Steven remaining as supervisor.
 He retired in 1850.

 In 1815, he was elected a corresponding member of the Royal Swedish Academy of Sciences.

 In his later life Steven studied the flora of Crimea, where he settled, but he had also collected numerous specimens from the Lower Volga area at the start of his career.